Customers on Tap

 Although we think similarly, Ash will often have a different viewpoint to me.
 And, because I tend to have a higher level advanced thinking approach; Ash will listen, take it down to base level and pick up on the bit I’ve missed because I can easily get caught up and overthink a situation making it perhaps more complicated than it needs to be.
 Having someone do that is incredibly useful as it’s easy to make assumptions that are incorrect if you are thinking through a situation alone.

-How did joining a Mastermind Group help?
+How did joining the group help?

 Firstly it’s allowed me the opportunity to help other business owners which has reinforced the confidence in myself that I realise I’d lost.